Tax Consequences of Cashing in Life Insurance Policy [2023]

 What happens when you surrender life insurance policy?

 When you surrender a life insurance policy, the policy owner will receive all of the policy’s remaining cash value.
-This cash value is known as the cash surrender value.
-The CSV will be a little less than the policy’s total amount of cash value because of surrender charges assessed by the policy.
+This cash value is known as the u003cstrongu003ecash surrenderu003c/strongu003e value.
+The CSV will be a little less than the u003cstrongu003epolicy’s total amountu003c/strongu003e of cash value because of surrender charges assessed by the policy.

 What are the tax consequences of the interest growth on the cash value in a whole life policy?